Minamata: The Victims and Their World: Production

-As a student activist who identified as a Communist, Tsuchimoto was angered by Chisso, the government, and medical institutions for being complicit in the Minamata disease victims’ suffering (Yasuo, 1995).
+As a student activist who identified as a Communist, Tsuchimoto was angered by Chisso, the government, and medical institutions, which he saw complicit in the Minamata disease victims’ suffering (Yasuo, 1995).
 Having used cinema to portray the lives of Tokyo taxi drivers in his breakthrough film, On the Road, contributing to the Minamata disease victims’ struggle for recognition and reparations through cinema was a natural response for Tsuchimoto.
 Hence, Minamata: The Victims and Their World came to be without any funding from sponsors.
 Instead, producer Ryūtarō Takagi essentially crowdsourced funds to produce this documentary as well as future films in the series.

 Upon criticism for not including any details on the medical aspects of the Minamata disease, Tsuchimoto, who had intended for Minamata: The Victims and Their World to be his only documentary on the disease, continued his documentary series with the films Minamata Disease: A Trilogy and The Shiranui Sea.
 New opportunities simultaneously arose: after the court ruling on the Minamata case in 1973, Tsuchimoto was able to use the Medical Faculty of Kumamoto University’s film intended for academic use, which had been mostly undisclosed during the time Minamata: The Victims and Their World was produced.

 Reception

 Minamata: The Victims and Their World screened at numerous film festivals and won several awards, including the Film Ducat at the Mannheim-Heidelberg International Film Festival.
 The critic Mark Cousins has programmed it as one of "ten documentaries that shook the world."
-Director Claude Lanzmann, who was invited by director Tsuchimoto to join the latter at a festival celebrating both directors’ works in Tokyo, May 1996, stated, “[…] Tsuchimoto is such a marvelous film-maker, such a rigorous creator, that I followed the film passionately, without ever losing the thread, …” which speaks to Tsuchimoto’s skill in bringing out the humanity of people and bringing their relationship with nature, in this case the sea, to life.
+Director Claude Lanzmann, who was invited by director Tsuchimoto to join the latter at a festival celebrating both directors’ works in Tokyo, May 1996, stated, “[…] Tsuchimoto is such a marvelous film-maker, such a rigorous creator, that I followed the film passionately, without ever losing the thread, …” which highlighting Tsuchimoto’s skill in bringing out the humanity of people and their relationship with nature, in this case the sea, to life.